Loop Expressions

 loop_expr = "loop" "{" block "}" ;

-A loop expression has type ! (never), because it never produces a value.
-Even when break is present, the loop expression itself does not yield a result.
+A loop expression that contains no break targeting it has type ! (never), because it never produces a value.

 The only way to exit a loop is via break or return.